docsforadobe/after-effects-scripting-guide/docs/lightlayer.rst

 **Description**

 The LightLayer object represents a light layer within a composition.
 Create it using the :ref:`LayerCollection.addLight` method.
-It can be accessed in an item’s layer collection either by index number or by a name string.
+It can be accessed in an item's layer collection either by index number or by a name string.

     LightLayer is a subclass of :ref:`Layer`.
 All methods and attributes of Layer are available when working with Light-Layer.